 As Quincy College moves forward, we will remain focused on teaching and learning by updating our present academic offerings, developing new academic programs, and increasing student engagement and retention.
 I welcome you to take a class with our dedicated faculty and discover why students choose Quincy College for a high quality, affordable education.
-Here at Quincy College people often hear me say, “Education is the passport that allows one to travel through and navigate our society.”
+Here at Quincy College people hear me say, “Education is the passport that allows one to travel through and navigate our society.”
 I am proud to say that now, more than ever, Quincy College is here to assist people in earning that passport.
 Quincy College is truly an institution “On the Move.”

 About President Peter H. Tsaffaras

 Peter H. Tsaffaras has dedicated over 40 years of his life to serving the field of higher education.
 Since becoming President in January 2011, he has emphasized the teaching and learning relationship throughout the College.
 A former member of Quincy College’s Board of Governors, Tsaffaras has served the Massachusetts Board of Higher Education, where he was deputy commissioner for employee relations and acting general counsel.
 He was responsible for affirmative action, benefit administration, compensation management, human resources, labor relations at the community and state colleges, and staff support at the Board of Higher Education.

 Mr. Tsaffaras’ expertise in human resources and labor relations began in the central office of the State College System in 1972.
 After service at Boston State College and the Board of Regents of Higher Education, Mr. Tsaffaras went to Bridgewater State College in 1982 where he worked as Director of Human Resources.
 Transitioning to the Massachusetts Board of Higher Education in 1993 he was promoted from Deputy Director of Human Resources to Vice Chancellor for Employee Relations and Benefit Administration, and most recently, to Deputy Commissioner of Employee Relations.
 Since 2005, Mr. Tsaffaras has taught at Massasoit Community College where he is the sole instructor of the year-long Certificate Program in Human Resources.